tom-f-oconnell/ChemSpiPy/docs/guide/advanced.rst

 Advanced
 ========

-Keep your API key secret
+Keep Your API Key Secret
 ------------------------

 Be careful not to include your API key when sharing code.
 A simple way to ensure this doesn't happen by accident is to